Alan Guth: Inflationary theory

 Guth realized from his theory that the reason the universe appears to be flat was that it had enlarged to such an overwhelming size in comparison to its original size.
 The perspective is analogous to the apparent flatness of the Earth, on a human scale, when seen from its surface.
 The observable universe was actually only a very small part of the actual universe.
 Traditional Big Bang theory found values of omega near 1 to be puzzling, because any deviations from 1 would quickly become much, much larger.
 In inflation theory, no matter where omega starts, it would approach 1 because of the scale of the universe's expansion.
 In fact, a major prediction of inflationary theory is that omega will be found to be precisely 1.

 Two weeks later, Guth heard colleagues discussing something called the horizon problem.
 The microwave background radiation discovered by Arno Penzias and Robert Woodrow Wilson appeared extremely uniform, with almost no variance.
 This seemed very paradoxical because when the radiation was released about 300,000 years after the Big Bang, the observable universe had a diameter of 90 million light-years.
 There was no time for one end of the cosmos to communicate with the other end, because energy cannot move faster than the speed of light.
 The paradox was resolved, as Guth soon realized, by the inflation theory.
-Since inflation started with a far smaller amount of matter than the Big Bang had presupposed, an amount so small that all parts would have been in touch with each other.
-The universe then inflated, at a rate corresponding to a billion times the speed of light, and the homogeneity remained unbroken.
-The universe after inflation would have been very uniform, even though its parts were no longer able to influence each other.
+Since inflation started with a far smaller amount of matter than the Big Bang had presupposed, an amount so small that all parts would have been causally connected with each other.
+The universe then inflated, and the homogeneity remained unbroken.
+The universe after inflation would have been uniform, even if its parts couldn't affect each other.

 Guth first made public his ideas on inflation in a seminar at SLAC in January 1980.
 He ignored magnetic monopoles because they were based on assumptions of GUT, which was outside the scope of the speech.
 In August 1980, he submitted his paper, entitled "Inflationary universe: A possible solution to the horizon and flatness problems" to the journal Physical Review.
 In this paper Guth postulated that the inflation of the universe could be explained if the universe were supercooled 28 orders of magnitude below the critical temperatures required for a phase change.

 In December 1981, Guth read a paper from Moscow physicist Andrei Linde saying that the whole universe is within just one bubble, so nothing is destroyed by wall collisions.
 This conclusion was made using a Higgs field with an energy graph that was originally proposed by Sidney Coleman and Erick Weinberg.
-Guth discussed this with Linde, who had independently been working on bubble inflation, but without considering the flatness problem.
+Guth discussed this with Linde, who had independently been working on bubble inflation but without considering the flatness problem.
 Linde and Guth eventually exchanged papers on the subject.